Exhibits

 Walk to Remember Logo

-Thank You for Supporting the 2024 Walk of Remembrance.
+Thank You for Supporting the Walk

 The Walk of Remembrance is held every May in honor of the community of the Chinese Fishing Village at Point Alones and to celebrate the life of teacher, activist, and scholar Gerry Low-Sabado.
 There are many educational and inspiring events connected to the Walk and AAPI Heritage Month in May, including a traveling exhibit at the Museum titled Towards Equity: California’s Chinese American Women graciously on loan from the Chinese Historical Society of America.